lilianaplaton/Web-Development-Bootcamp-2023/README.md

-# The Complete 2023 Web Development Bootcamp with Dr. Angela Yu, Udemy
+# The Complete 2023 Web Development Bootcamp (Dr. Angela Yu, Udemy)

 Throughout this comprehensive course, I will cover a massive amount of tools and technologies, including: